 The Get in Rhythm.
 Stay in Rhythm.® Atrial Fibrillation Patient Conference changes lives every year.
-Will this be the year you eliminate the stress and uncertainty of afib?
+Will this be the year you discover your afib solution—and get back to loving life?

 Mellanie True Hills